-The internet – in particular review sites like TripAdvisor – and social media are absolutely essential to success in the hospitality sector.
+The internet – in particular review sites like TripAdvisor – and social media are absolutely essential to success in the leisure sector.
 They allow pubs, bars, restaurants and hotels to get closer to their customers and are the primary channels for targeting potential new customers.

 On the downside though, the ferocious speed at which social media post can be liked and shared can damage your business’ reputation in just a few hours.